 The illness mentioned is bipolar disorder.
-I enjoy my bipolar and don’t see it as an illness; instead I see it as a gift.
-Some times are more challenging than others, but I am one of the lucky ones whom finds it manageable.
+Some times were more challenging than others, but I am one of the lucky ones whom now finds it manageable.
 Diagnosed bipolar in 2001 it was suggested it may have been brought on from the shock of my brothers fatal road accident.
-I came off the medication while trying for our second child and noticed that my arty creative streak came back full throttle.
-Six years on and I still remain un-medicated by using painting as my medication – with a whole heap of previous psychology which fixed the initial problems.
+I came off the medication while trying for our second child and noticed that my arty painting streak came back full throttle.
+Six years on and I still remain un-medicated by using creativity and designing as my medication – with a whole heap of previous psychology which fixed the initial problems.